bensampaio/bensampaio.github.io/README.md

 ### Install and run

-Run `yarn install` and then `yarn build:dev`.
+Run `yarn install` and then `yarn dev`.
 Afterwards you should be able to visualize the website in [http://localhost:8080/](http://localhost:8080/).

 ### Change the data